Types of Military Discharge

 There are two types of discharge from the military: administrative discharge or punitive discharge.

 Military members facing administrative separation are entitled to due process.
 In certain situations, they may be entitled to an administrative discharge board.
 First, when a member has achieved a high enough grade/rank or long enough time in service, they are entitled to a board for any early discharge.
 Second, when the commander is pursuing an Under Other Than Honorable Conditions Discharge, the member is entitled to a board.

 Types of Discharges

-General: A general discharge is given to those who's service was satisfactory, though fell short of expectations in some areas.
-It usually follows disciplinary issues documented through military disciplinary actions.
-It can limit the veteran's access to certain benefits, most notably, the GI Bill.
+General: A general discharge is given to those who’s service was satisfactory, though fell short of expectations in some areas.
+It usually follows disciplinary issues documented through letters of counseling, 6105’s, or nonjudicial punishment.
+It can limit the veteran’s access to certain benefits, most notably, the GI Bill.

 Under Other Than Honorable Conditions (“OTH” or “UO”): This is the lowest characterization under which a servicemember can be “fired” administratively.
 It indicates there has been serious misconduct during the member’s service.
 This type of discharge can severely limit access to any veterans’ benefits and limit civilian employment.